aparnaTumuluru/Test/README.md

 The script run_analysis.R does the following:

-Downlaods the zip file from the URL
+Downloads the zip file from the URL

 unzips it